Maprosoft/maprosoft-confluence/README.md

 This add-on provides integration between Confluence and Maprosoft's products - [Maproweb](http://www.maprosoft.com/maproweb.html), [Maproapp](http://www.maprosoft.com/maproapp.html) and [Maproissue](http://www.maprosoft.com/maproissue.html).

+Currently the add-on provides macros to enable maps to be easily added to Confluence pages.
+Further integrations and enhancements are planned.

 # Running

 Install Atlassian's Plugin SDK as per the instructions on their website: